 Regardless of the changes on the horizon, organizations with sales leaders that can adapt to change and cultivate their sales culture through learning will be the ones able to keep pace and stay productive through any business cycle.

-We joined two hundred senior sales leaders gathered last month in Atlanta for the Sales Management Association (SMA) Conference to explore emerging trends and research affecting all facets of the sales organization.
+We recently joined two hundred senior sales leaders gathered in Atlanta for the Sales Management Association (SMA) Annual Conference to explore emerging trends and research affecting all facets of the sales organization.
 This year’s event shed light on some of the more pressing challenges of sales today.
 It also revealed the opportunities sales leaders and managers have to step up to the plate and make adjustments to improve sales force productivity in this ever-evolving business environment.

 In a keynote address on preparing managers to lead sales transformations, presenters Adrian Voorkamp of Johnson Controls and Andy Williams of Boehringer Ingelheim Animal Health highlighted the four hats a successful sales manager wears: